 Side hustling became a focus in my life at a very young age.
 I began refereeing soccer when I was only 12 years old and was making about three times the minimum wage at the time.
 I ended up stopping for a few years because I got more serious about actually playing the sport, but I started it up again in college to help pay for school.
 I continued refereeing after work and on the weekends until a few years ago.

 I can’t speak to other sports because I’ve never officiated them, but I can say there is definitely a shortage of soccer referees in many parts of the US to the point that you can get almost as much work as you have time for.
 Since it generally requires a lot of physical endurance and the occasional dissent from crazy soccer parents, you generally get paid quite well for the job.
 If you get games at the higher levels, it can pay a few hundred dollars for a half day’s work.

 This might be a great side job for you if there’s a sport you love and you’re physically capable/willing to do it.
 There are negatives to it, such as the physical strain and mental strength required to deal with the criticism, which eventually led to me stopping.
 But if you can handle it, then it can feel like you’re getting paid to work out!

 Finding a Side Hustle That Works for You

 These are just some ideas that worked for me, but there are plenty of other ways to earn some extra cash outside of your full-time job.
 It could be tutoring, babysitting, dog walking, becoming an Uber/Lyft driver, ticket reselling, or even launching a new company from one of your great business ideas.
+You could even start your own blog and make money in less than 24 hours!
 As long as you’re still able to strike a balance between work and personal life, side hustling can bring new meaning and happiness into your life while alleviating some financial stress.

 Senior Quantitative Analyst,